Selling Your Home -- Do You Need a Real Estate Agent?

 Do I Need a Real Estate Agent by Law?

-Although many people believe that they need a real estate broker or agent to sell their home, no law mandates that you must hire one.
+The decision to sell your home with a real estate agent versus working independently is entirely your choice.
+There are no laws that require you to get a professional real estate agent.
 However, some states require you to have a real estate agent handle the closing paperwork associated with a home sale.
 If you do not know the laws that apply in your state, you should check with your state department to see if you need the help of a real estate agent or a real estate attorney to close your home sale.

 Using a Real Estate Agent